OpenAPITools/openapi-generator/samples/client/petstore/tizen/doc/README.md

 ├── Doxyfile                  \\Doxygen config files ├── generateDocumentation.sh  \\Script to run to generate documentation ├── README.md                 \\This file
-├── SDK                       \\Documentation for all classes in Swagger Petstore Tizen Client SDK.
+├── SDK                       \\Documentation for all classes in OpenAPI Petstore Tizen Client SDK.
 See ./html/index.html │   └── html

 ```